KakkoiDev/KakkoiDev/README.md

 Do you want to grow your business with a website or a mobile app?

-I've spent over 5 years in the tech industry creating and enhancing web and mobile applications.
+I've spent 6 years in the tech industry creating and enhancing web and mobile applications.

 🏆 My achievements:
 - Created from scratch a webapp and a mobile app for a fintech startup.